Dennis & Winningham Law

 The BAC limit in the state of Tennessee is 0.08 percent, and those with a BAC of .20 or more can face enhanced penalties in the state.
 Tennessee has a zero-tolerance policy regarding those under the age of twenty-one.
 A person under the age of 21 with a BAC of 0.02 percent while driving can be found guilty of DUI.
 If found guilty of DUI, the young person can lose his or her license for a year and face community service.
 Adult DUI offenders will face a mandatory 48 hours in jail unless their BAC is .20 or higher, then the minimum time in jail is seven days.
 A first-time conviction for DUI in Tennessee can result in up to 11 months and 29 days in jail, a fine as large as $1,500, a license revocation for a year, and mandatory attendance in a drug and alcohol treatment program.

 Enhanced punishments are possible when a DUI accident causes serious injury to another person, while vehicular homicide can be charged when a drunk driver kills another person in an accident.
 Aggravated vehicular homicide can be charged when an individual with at least two prior DUIs, vehicular assaults, and a BAC of .20 kills someone in a drunk driving accident.
 Aggravated vehicular homicide can result in 15-60 years in prison, and a fine of up to $50,000.
-If you are facing DUI charges in the state of Tennessee, it is in your best interests to reach out to an experienced Chattanooga drunk driving accident lawyer from Dennis and King.
+If you are facing DUI charges in the state of Tennessee, it is in your best interests to reach out to an experienced Chattanooga drunk driving accident lawyer from Dennis & Winningham Law.

 Do I Have to Press Criminal Charges Following a Chattanooga Drunk Driving Accident?